- Treat trust as part of the pipeline

 - tag-driven governance patterns

-The goal is not to recite every command.
-The goal is to protect sensitive data while still enabling governed analytics.
+The goal is to protect sensitive data while still enabling analytics.

 Data quality should be operational, not aspirational